 The employer must notify the insurer of the injury within 48 hours.
 Your patient will often provide them with a copy of their certificate of capacity.

 Within 7 days, the insurer will determine whether your patient has been approved to receive provisional payments.

 This may include up to 12 weeks of weekly payments, as well as reasonably necessary medical and related treatment up to $7500 whilst liability is being determined.
 Your patient will continue to be eligible for medical and related treatment during this time.

 During this time, you will work with the insurer and other service providers to assist with your patient’s return to, and recovery at, work.

 This may include participating in the development of an injury management plan by the insurer, and ensuring your patient is receiving the right intervention to assist them with achieving their recovery and return to work goals.

 Psychosocial concerns are best addressed as soon as they are identified.

 After 130 weeks of receiving payments, a decision will be made about your patient’s capacity for work.
 The outcome of this decision will determine whether your patient will continue to receive weekly payments.

-Patients that continue to receive payments beyond 130 weeks will cease to receive these payments at 5 years, unless they have whole person impairment of 21% or greater.
+Patients that continue to receive payments beyond 130 weeks will cease to receive these payments at five years, unless they have whole person impairment of 21 per cent or greater.
 These patients may continue to receive weekly payments until retirement age (plus one year).

 Responding to requests for information